yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/plugin.md

     - Lottie animations
     - `<iframe>` elements from a different origin
     - Assets that require authentication, like fonts, CSS, or images

+## Troubleshooting

+### Session replays don't appear in Amplitude

+Session replays may not appear in Amplitude due to:

+- Content security policy
+- Blocked JavaScript
+- Sampling

+#### Content security policy

+When you add the Session Replay script to your site, visit a page on which the Session Replay SDK is running, and open your browser's developer tools.

+Check for any error messages in the JavaScript console that contain the text `Content Security Policy`.
+For example, `Refused to connect to 'https://api-secure.amplitude.com/sessions/track' because it violates the document's Content Security Policy`.

+To resolve this error, update your site's content security policy to allow connection to Amplitude's APIs.

+#### Blocked JavaScript

+Browser extensions or network security policy may block the Session Replay SDK.
+Check your browser's developer tools to see if requests fail, and if so, add an exception for the blocked domains.

+#### Sampling

+As mentioned above, the default `sampleRate` for Session Replay is `0`.
+Update the rate to a higher number.
+For more information see, [Sampling rate](#sampling-rate).

+### Session Replay processing errors

+In general, replays should be available within minutes of ingestion.
+Delays or errors may be the result of one or more of the following:

+- Mismatching API keys or Device IDs.
+This can happen if Session Replay and standard event instrumentation use different API keys or Device IDs.
+- Session Replay references the wrong project.
+- Short sessions.
+If a users bounces within a few seconds of initialization, the SDK may not have time to upload replay data.
+- Page instrumentation.
+If Session Replay isn't implemented on all pages...